 The Trust’s proposal seeks to provide an economically sustainable and culturally suitable purpose for the site which would allow continued public use and access to the building.
 The proposal is centred on a world-class centre for music education and public performance, supported by an exceptional renovation of the building and its surroundings.
 The proposal would bring:

 - a National Centre for Music with spaces for classical music education, community access and performance

 - new premises for an expanded St Mary’s Music School

 - a variety of other elements including a new garden and café.

 The great majority of the funding for the proposal is already in place, thanks to the extraordinary generosity of Dunard Fund.
 The Trust has worked to ensure the successful delivery of its vision whilst maintaining public understanding and support for the proposal.
-As the pace of development accelerates, the Trust is now looking to expand with the addition of an Executive Director.
+As the pace of development accelerates, the Trust is now looking to expand its experienced Board with the addition of two new Trustees.

-The ideal candidate would have strong project management and development experience.
+The ideal candidate would have strong leadership skills and experience in leading or chairing boards or committees.
 Candidates with a passion for classical music and/or built heritage would be well suited.
-A working knowledge of the City of Edinburgh would additionally stand a candidate in good stead.
+A working knowledge for the City of Edinburgh would additionally stand a candidate in good stead.
 Candidates would naturally see the building’s restoration as a considerable gain for Scotland’s built heritage and its repurposing a substantial enrichment to Scotland’s cultural life.

 For more information on the organisation, role and how to apply, please visit the dedicated microsite at www.aspenpeople.co.uk/rhspt

-For a confidential discussion, please contact Donogh O’Brien or David Currie at Aspen People on 0141 212 7555.
+For a confidential discussion, please contact Donogh O’Brien or Mike Orr at Aspen People on 0141 212 7555.